US

 If this clot becomes dislodged, then not only will your healing process take longer, but the socket where your wisdom tooth was will remain exposed to infection.
 It will also hurt.
 A lot.
 If you believe that you have dry socket you should get in touch with your dentist quickly.

-However, the best thing is to follow the dentist's care guidelines after wisdom teeth removal to avoid dry socket and its symptoms altogether.
-Read more about how to prevent dry socket in our separate article.
+However, the best thing is to follow the dentist’s care guidelines after wisdom teeth removal to avoid dry socket and its symptoms altogether.

 Bleeding